Zeeshan Zameer

 Syed Zeeshan Zameer (born 20 December 2002) is a Pakistani cricketer.

-He made his Twenty20 debut on 11 February 2022, for Islamabad United in the 2022 Pakistan Super League.
-He played for the Pakistan under-19 team in the 2021 ACC Under-19 Asia Cup.

-Personal life
+Early life

 He was born in Karachi into a Pashtun family to a father who worked as a delivery driver for a local beverage company, living with a large family of 28 with all of them residing in a single house in Nazimabad.

+Early career

+Zameer was selected for the Karachi Under-16s but due to injury was out of the game for some time before being included in Sindh Under-19s in 2019.

+Domestic career

+Zeeshan made his Twenty20 debut on 11 February 2022, for Islamabad United in the 2022 Pakistan Super League.
+He played for the Pakistan under-19 team in the 2021 ACC Under-19 Asia Cup, where he was the highest wicket-taker, with 11 scalps.